fami-sura/EcoPulse/docs/marketing-site/developer-handoff.md

 **Pilot snapshot (short paragraph)**

-- “We are preparing a 90‑day pilot to test adoption, verification quality, and response coordination in selected communities.
+- “We are preparing a 12‑month program with an initial 90‑day pilot phase to test adoption, verification quality, and response coordination in selected communities.
 Our goal is to learn what works, measure outcomes, and improve the model with partners.”

 **Who it’s for (3 cards)**